James-S-Santangelo/singularity-recipes/clumpak/README.md

 ```

 **Note:** Only the `BestKByEvanno.pl` pipeline is currently working.
 The others are failing
 due to a path issue with `CLUMPP` and maybe `distruct`.
-Might fix at one point.
+Might fix at some point.

+See [CLUMPAK](http://clumpak.tau.ac.il/download.html) for program documentation.